kracejic/runningDict/readme.md

     - Works in Vim, Sublime Text 3, Atom
 * Sublime text 3 project file
     - Build system defined for *make* or *ninja*
-* Feel free to delete these files.
+* Feel free to delete these files if you have no use for them.

 ## Binary files